Health Care

 Chances are, you’ve encountered clients who have kept working because they were afraid they wouldn’t have enough money for their medical bills in retirement.
 Fortunately, there are now more ways than ever to save for these expenses.

-Depending on the situation, your clients may be able to use an employer-sponsored pretax account, an employer-sponsored Roth account, or a health savings account (HSA) to meet health-related costs in retirement.
+Depending on your client's lifestage and situation, they may be able to use an employer-sponsored pretax account, an employer-sponsored Roth account, or a health savings account (HSA) to meet health-related costs in retirement.
 By explaining these savings options, you can help your clients plan for the future—and put their minds at ease.

 You can also share research from T. Rowe Price to help calm their fears about retirement health care costs.
 A New Way to Calculate Retirement Health Care Costs by Sudipto Banerjee, Ph.D., vice president, Retirement Thought Leadership, shows that medical costs for most retirees are quite manageable.